Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 The Fine-Print Index: all 22 carriers at a glance

-Here is the whole audit in one table: what each of the 22 active U.S. carriers' binding paperwork actually says about the six clauses that decide claims — from Trupanion's no-waiting-period structure to Nationwide's 12-month cruciate clock.
+Here is the whole audit in one table: what each of the 22 active U.S. carriers' binding paperwork actually says about the six clauses that decide claims — from Trupanion's state- and channel-dependent timing structures to Nationwide's 12-month cruciate clock.

 How to read it: unlabeled cells are CONFIRMED from a binding policy form.
 "Varies" means the binding value differs by state, product tier, or form edition. † marks SOFT cells — found only in marketing or help pages — which are excluded from every count in this article.
 Form numbers and source links for every cell are in the Methodology & sources section.